 4. Make Repayments on your Loan

-After you have received your decision, you will receive the money into your account.
+After you have received your decision, if you have been accepted by a lender, you will receive the money into your account.
 Now, you are required to keep up with the previously agreed monthly repayments.
 Please note that the monthly repayments will also include any interest that you have accrued.

 |Annual Interest Rate||150% pa (Fixed)|